What is Average Selling Price?

 For example, SaaS companies would opt for using the average order value (AOV) instead, while companies operating in technology sectors such as social media companies might use average revenue per user (ARPU).

-Average Selling Price Formula
+Average Selling Price Formula (ASP)

 The formula for calculating the average selling price is as follows.